Snorkel with seals at the Farne Islands in Northumberland

 snorkel trips in Northumberland

-We operate a strict passive interaction policy when we snorkel with seals.
+A respectful encounter: We operate a strict passive interaction policy when we snorkel with seals.
 This means that there is no touching or chasing... although it doesn't always work both ways!
-There is a good chance that these cheeky seals will give you a boop or a nibble on your fin.
+There is a good chance that these cheeky seals will give you a boop or a nibble on your fin - the important thing is that we let it happen on their terms.

-We also make sure to minimise our impact on the ocean in general.
-We don't touch the bottom or stir up sediment while we snorkel and if we find any litter during our adventure we make sure to remove it.
+Minimal impact, maximum care: We're a Green Fins member so we'll invite you to follow our extensive code of conduct ensuring that we minimse our impact on the environment.
+We won't touch the bottom or stir up sediment while we snorkel and if we find any litter during our adventure we make sure to remove it.

 What's included?